 - Important Note: This method requires a sophisticated algorithm that pulls information from multiple locations.
 So, you will need to have a centralized and integrated CRM system.

-4. Historical data
+4. Forecasting based on Historical data

 Utilizing historical data is a helpful recommendation for building many parts of the sales process.
 But it can be particularly helpful when it comes to forecasting revenue.
 This method is fairly straightforward.
 It takes past performance data and then estimates sales and growth for the next revenue period.